tommasocarraro-sony/recsys-agent/README.md

 ## Execution instructions

+First of all, you need to start docker.

-After you followed the installation instructions, you can run the application using:
+Then, you can run the application using:

 `python app_main.py`